 Why this is a problem

 "When the 'Iddah of Zainab was over, Allah's Messenger said to Zaid to make a mention to her about him...
 She stood at her place of worship and the (verse of) the Qur'an (pertaining to her marriage) were revealed, and Allah's Messenger came to her without permission...
 Some persons who were busy in conversation stayed on in the house after the meal...
-Allah's Messenger also went out and I also followed him, and he began to visit the apartments of his wives greeting them...
 I also went and wanted to enter (the apartment) along with him, but he threw a curtain between me and him, as (the verses pertaining to seclusion) had been revealed..."

 What the hadith says

-Muhammad marries Zaynab bint Jahsh — the former wife of his adopted son Zayd — after a Quranic verse (33:37) explicitly authorizes the union.
-At the wedding feast, some guests linger past the point of good manners.
-Muhammad is uncomfortable but does not directly ask them to leave.
-They eventually go.
-That same night, the "seclusion" verse (33:53) is revealed — instructing believers not to enter the Prophet's houses without invitation, not to linger after meals, and not to address his wives except from behind a curtain.
-This is the textual origin of the hijab (curtain/seclusion) doctrine.
+Muhammad marries Zaynab — former wife of his adopted son Zayd — after Q 33:37 authorises the union.
+At the wedding feast, guests linger past good manners.
+Muhammad is uncomfortable but does not ask them to leave.
+That same night, Q 33:53 is revealed: the "curtain verse" instructing believers not to enter the Prophet's houses without invitation, to address his wives only from behind a screen, and forbidding marrying his wives after his death.

 Why this is a problem